CartoDB/dataservices-api/doc/geocoding_functions.md

 UPDATE {tablename} SET the_geom = cdb_geocode_ipaddress_point('102.23.34.1')
 ```

-## Street-level geocoder
+## Street-Level Geocoder

-This function provides a street-level geocoding service.
-This service uses the street level geocoder defined for the user.
+This function geocodes street addresses and transforms them into point geometries.
+CartoDB uses several different service providers for street-level geocoding, depending on your platform.
+If you access CartoDB on a Google Cloud Platform, [Google Maps geocoding](https://developers.google.com/maps/documentation/geocoding/intro) is applied.
+All other platform users are provided with [HERE geocoding services](https://developer.here.com/rest-apis/documentation/geocoder/topics/quick-start.html).
+Additional service providers will implemented in the future.

 **This service is subject to quota limitations, and extra fees may apply**.
-Please view our [terms and conditions](https://cartodb.com/terms/) and check out the [Quota information section](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/) for details and recommendations related with quota usage.
+View the [Quota information](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/) for details and recommendations about quota consumption.

 ### cdb_geocode_street_point(_search_text text, [city text], [state text], [country text]_)